giltene/GilExamples/MinorGC/README.md

 To demonstrate the pause time of a newgen when a certain percentage of the oldgen is occupied by reference (dead or alive doesn't matter, and non of them refer to newgen objects).
-You can use the [-d refsFraction] option.
+You can use the [-r refsFraction] option.
 For example, you can see what the newgen pauses are when only 2% of the oldgen heap is made up of reference fields use the following command: